Here’s When You Should Skip Costco and Shop at the Dollar Store

 And while Costco has unbeatable prices on many items, that doesn’t mean everything you buy will save you money.
 Bulk packaging is the trademark of warehouse stores, and do you really need – or have room to store – a dozen cans of green beans and 30 rolls of toilet paper?
 And unlike toilet paper, which has an infinite shelf life, some Costco items won’t last forever, and you could wind up throwing out half of what you bought.
 Or more.
 And where’s the savings in that?

 That’s why it’s worth a stroll down the aisles of your local dollar store to check the prices and availability of what you need before plopping down big money for a big package.
-Even though Dollar Tree announced just before Thanksgiving that it was raising its prices from $1 to $1.25 on many items to offset increases in shipping and other costs , shopping at dollar stores can still provide consumers with the most bang for their buck.
+Even though Dollar Tree raised its prices from $1 to $1.25 on many items to offset increases in shipping and other costs, shopping at dollar stores can still provide consumers with the most bang for their buck on some things.

 Spices and Seasonings